Inherited Craziness

 cc-by-sa/2.0 - © John Salmon - geograph.org.uk/p/3374402

-Daniel Hockley, Labourer, married Sophia Mason on 17 Jul 1815 at the parish church in Broxted, Essex.
-Witnesses were Samuel Mason and Amelia Baker
+Daniel Hockley, Labourer, married Sophia Mason (b.
+3 Dec 1796, bap.
+1 Jan 1797 in Great Easton, Essex), daughter of Richard Mason and Millicent Butcher, on 17 Jul 1815 at the parish church in Broxted, Essex.
+Witnesses were Sophia's brother Samuel Mason and Amelia Baker, his intended.

-For now Daniel is the earliest of my Hockley ancestors that I can follow a trail of records to in order to be confident are correct.
-He was reputedly the son of Daniel Hockley and Sarah Turner - and thus brother of Sally Hockley - but I've found no record of his birth (or baptism) to prove this.
+For now Daniel is the earliest of my Hockley ancestors that I can follow a trail of records to and be fully confident are correct.
+He was reputedly the son of Daniel Hockley and Sarah Turner - and thus brother of Sally Hockley - but I've found no record of a birth (or baptism) to prove this.
 There is, however, a listing of a Daniel Hockley, baptised in Broxted on 21 Feb 1790, son of John and Mary Hockley, which looks to be a far more likely candidate.

 Daniel and Sophia had nine children: